Lassen County Uber Accident Lawyers

 Does Uber Insure Passengers In Lassen County?

-Yes, passengers are covered by Uber’s million-dollar insurance policy, as required by law.
+Yes, passengers are potentially covered by Uber’s insurance policy, as required by law.
 They have a valid claim if they get injured in an accident caused by their Uber driver.
 However, pursuing a claim is not as straightforward as submitting a report and waiting for a payout.
-Uber and insurance companies won’t easily hand over checks.
-They will try every tactic to devalue or deny your claim.
+Uber and insurance companies may carefully review claims and could dispute the amount or validity of a claim.

 Can I Sue Uber For An Accident?